Welcome to Definitely Drawing

 • Ponder/Preordain: neat little filtering/draw spells that are cheap to cast.

-• Rhystic Study: people hate being taxed, and I are banking on that hate!
+• Rhystic Study: people hate being taxed, and one wants to bank on that hate!

 • Sensei's Divining Top: cheap filtering and draw in a single artifact; by far one of the most common cards to be seen in EDH and a staple in any draw-deck.